Walking into the Unknown: Reflections of a 77-mile pilgrimage along the Camino de Santiago

 |Sure enough, my shadow was just a pace or two behind.|

-The Camino SpiritThe spirit of Camino is alive and with every step in my stride, I felt its palpable and pulsing rhythm embracing my body and soul.
+The Camino SpiritThe spirit of Camino comes alive with every step in my stride and I feel its palpable pulsing rhythm embrace my body and soul.
 Through sleepy villages and bustling cities, through wide-open fields of grain and forests laden in eucalyptus and pine, I forged ahead along a sacred path imbued with a numinous quality that can only be appreciated through the experience.

 Sometimes alone and sometimes with others, I walked along but with every new day, came a new friend, new friends that hailed from all corners of the world and all of whom etched their mark and enriched my Camino spirit through the camaraderie we shared.
 Actually, it was easy to meet fellow peregrinos because even before the first exchange, we already had something in common—we were pilgrims on a pilgrimage to Santiago.

 To name a few: Freya from the UK was my very first Camino friend, Alexandre (I loved the sound of his name, "Ala shan dray") from Brazil, Uta from Germany, Aiesha from Ireland, Suten from South Africa, Danny from New Jersey, but it was Julian and Cesar from Spain whom I would remember most because I met them three more times before the end of my journey.
 Many of the others I saw once or twice more and some never again.